ktor-doc-jp/ktor-doc-jp/advanced/http2.md

 -Xbootclasspath/p:/path/to/alpn-boot-8.1.11.v20170118.jar
 ```

-Depending on your build system you will probably need to copy dependency to some specific directory.
+Depending on your build system you will probably need to copy the dependency to some specific directory.
 In Maven you could use `maven-dependency-plugin` (goal `copy-dependencies`) or `Copy` task in Gradle.

 ```xml